NoridelHerron/code-file-generator/README.md

 4. Number of Function/s (Python only)
 5. If you want to store it in the folder
     - If yes, it will prompt the path folder
-    - If no, it goes to the local directory
+    - If no, it goes to the root directory

 **Generate HDL Files**

 From root directory

 Linux:   **make gen**

 Windows: **py run.py gen**

 You will be prompted to: